PRODUCT REVIEW: New Wash (Regular & Deep)

 Since I’ve started using New Wash, they’ve also changed the method of their product distribution, adding subscription options, offering stainless steel containers, and changing the packing itself, so that they’re using at least 69% less plastic, which is always awesome.
 They also at least used to offer rewards to industry professionals* who refer New Wash onwards, and subscribers, in the past, also benefited from passing New Wash on to their friends.
 It’s a modern system but one that I have yet to find a big issue with—I do prefer to get my products directly from the suppliers when possible (I don’t like pointless middlemen who take extra money and do nothing).
 Sadly, it’s a shame that the company has nixed at least the client referral program, though I was told that they might be reinstating a similar system in the future.

 Regarding the company and their customer service, I have mostly had extremely good experiences with them, with one distinct negative impression.
 The company was undergoing a big change with their website that was causing customers a lot of grief and it was very clear that their customer service was pretty overwhelmed.
-My circumstance was that I got an email on Friday telling me that my subscription was about to charge and send me another 32 oz pack of New Wash on Monday, and that particular Monday was an international holiday.
+My circumstance was that I got an email on Friday telling me that my subscription was about to charge and send me another expensive 32 oz pack of New Wash on Monday, and that particular Monday was an international holiday.
 Even worse, when I tried to log into my account to move the subscription, because of those technical changes they were undergoing, I was completely unable to log into my account and change the charge-and-deliver date (I was also baffled by them sending me a notification the Friday beforehand… seems like way too short of a timeframe).
-I fully confess to being in a panic, because this product is not cheap and I was very scared of being suddenly charged nearly 200€ for something I absolutely did not need.
+I fully confess to being in a panic, because this product is not cheap and I was very scared of being suddenly charged nearly over 150€ for something I absolutely did not need.
 I sent an email that included the line “wtf is going on here?” and received an astoundingly unprofessional response where the customer service rep snapped at me and demanded that I never swear at her again… I have a lot of issues with this response.
 The main was that I didn’t actually swear at anyone.
 Pardon the fact that I’m a linguist and an editor, but saying “wtf is going on here” is not swearing at anyone, and I even softened it by changing “what the fuck” to “wtf,” so if you’re being really technical, I didn’t even swear, as there was no curse word typed out in that email.
 I do understand that customer service was probably quite stressed out about getting a lot of these emails during this changeover, but that doesn’t excuse childishness or reactiveness in how you talk to your clients.
 Fortunately, ever since then, the customer service reps have gone back to being extremely polite and helpful.

-Why did I put the subtitle of “swimming with the whales” on this review?
+Why did I put the subtitle “swimming with the whales” in this review?
 A “whale” is a phrase used to describe someone who buys the biggest package of anything in bulk that they can get—the customer gets the best discount and the company gets a big sale.
 For example, if you happen to play the Pokémon Go mobile game, you can spend real money to get in-game pokecoins, with the consumer getting more pokecoins if they spend more money (0.99€ = 100 pokecoins, 6€ = 550, 24€ = 2500, up to the whale, 120€ = 14,500 pokecoins).
 Nevertheless, finding clients who have the money and desire to shell out the big-bulk-price is very rare, hence why it is called “catching a whale.”
 The whale principle applies here, to a tee.
 A standard 8 oz (2.37 dl) package of standard New Wash is currently (as of 01.2024) listed at a cost of 52€, with a frankly negligible 5% subscriber discount marking it down to 49,90€.
 The other options are 20 oz (just under 5.91 dl) and 32 oz (9.46 dl), which run at prices of 124€ (117.18€ with the 5% discount) and 187€ (177,65€ with the discount) respectively.
 If I may be so bold as to say, this is an absolutely obscene price to pay for something to wash your hair, I don’t really care how high quality it is.
-It’s simply not affordable or even reasonable for the average person, thus leading me to believe that this company is more interested in catching whales than having a lot of customers.
+It’s simply not affordable or even reasonable for the average person, thus leading me to believe that this company is more interested in catching the elite and elusive whales than having their product out there making the world a better place. [ed: of interest, as of 11.2024, the price of the 32 oz bottle seems to have gone down by 20€ to 157€]

 Add to this that the website suggests that you will be using less product, which will help justify the price.
 While it is true that you are only using one bottle of product instead of two, I have not found that their claim that “you need to use less of this product” is remotely true.
-I have found that I need to use the same amount of New Wash as I would have used shampoo, and if I let my hair grow longer, I need to use quite a lot of the product because of my oily scalp.
+I have found that I need to use the same amount of New Wash as I would have used shampoo, and if I let my hair grow longer, I need to use quite a lot of the product because more needs to be worked through my dense hair into my oily scalp.
 However, their claim that your hair will stay nicer for longer is indeed true!
 When I used shampoo, I felt like my hair was nice for about 1 hour after using it, after which it would go limp and flat.
-With New Wash, my hair actually does stay nice for a few days without needing to be washed regularly.
+With New Wash, my hair actually remains nice for a few days without needing to be washed regularly.
 The thing about that though, is that I work from home, so the New Wash doesn’t really save me any product on a daily basis, because I didn’t wash my hair any more before than I do now, I just had a greasy head when I was home alone, whereas now I look nicer in my own presence (something I don’t particularly care about).
 So in the end, unless you’re someone who’s on display a lot or who has a compulsion to shower every day, this product isn’t really saving you much overall.

 I do have a very minor issue with how zealous their customer service can be too, because it clashes with their desire to be eco-friendly.
 It’s worth noting that their stainless-steel dispenser pump bottle is not actually a very good device for this product, because the cream is so thick that it breaks the plastic nozzle pretty easily.
 I’ve broken about 3-4 of them in the past year or two.
-My issue there is that I have told the company that, for example, they don’t need to send a replacement right away but could include it when I order more New Wash (which I was doing in a week, on that ocscasion), but they sent the new pump nozzle ahead of my order.
+The problem there is that I have told the company that, for example, they don’t need to send a replacement right away but could include it when I order more New Wash (which I was doing in a week, on that occasion), but they sent the new pump nozzle ahead of my order.
 Also, since then, they’ve changed the bottle for whatever reason, so the new nozzles didn’t fit the old bottle, but when another nozzle broke, instead of just replacing it, they replaced the whole bottle, so now I have two stainless steel bottles and only one functional nozzle between them.
 Not the most eco-friendly practices, even if I do appreciate their enthusiasm and response speeds.

 Enjoy Bear’s writing?
 Consider joining her mailing list to keep up-to-date!